frex-project/agda-fragment/README.md

 For some more examples, see [src/Fragment/Examples](https://github.com/frex-project/agda-fragment/blob/main/src/Fragment/Examples).

+For a browsable overview of the interface, see the [API documentation](https://frex-project.github.io/agda-fragment/Everything.html).

 For a full description see the following:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Proof Synthesis with Free Extensions in Intensional Type Theory (link to come)<br/>